 Sen. Douglas McCrory, D-Hartford, called the bill “an opportunity to correct a wrong.”

 “We have...an opportunity to correct a racist law that’s on the books that was meant to incarcerate black and Latino people,” McCrory told the Mirror.

 The bill would also require marijuana establishment owners who are not minority entrepreneurs to re-invest in communities that are disproportionately affected by the war on drugs, in ways such as potentially using revenue to help build schools or neighborhood centers, or by hiring people from those communities, the Mirror said.

 Rep. Michael D’Agostino, D-Hamden, told the Post that the bills are “just the start of the process” of legalizing marijuana.

 “Legalizing a substance that has been illegal for more than 80 years is a complicated process,” D’Agostino said.

 Medicinal marijuana is currently legal in the state of Connecticut, according to the Connecticut Department of Consumer Protection website.
 To qualify for a medicinal marijuana prescription, individuals must prove that they are Connecticut residents who are being treated for a debilitating medical condition by a Connecticut-licensed physician.

 Additionally, residents must be at least 18 years old and cannot be inmates confined in a correctional institution or facility under the supervision of the Connecticut Department of Corrections, the website said.

 Some of the medical conditions considered “debilitating” include cancer, glaucoma, Parkinson’s disease, multiple sclerosis and epilepsy, the website said.

-Gabriella DeBenedictis is a staff writer for The Daily Campus.
+Gabriella DeBenedictis is a senior staff writer for The Daily Campus.
 She can be reached via email at firstname.lastname@example.org.